popgemy/fierce-parsley-91589/content/pages/pricing.md

         answer: >
           Here we accept only trx and bnb and coda, whene u have pay by bnb you get 20% discount and by coda you get 40% discout .
-      - question: Plans that include the discount؟
+      - question: Are all these services included in the discount?
         answer: >
           ##### These plans are blogs-Commerce Sites-photographers sites-Digtal
           Markting